openthread/ot-ns/ot-rfsim/README.md

 There are some scripts (`./script/build_*`) for building specific versions of OpenThread nodes for use in OT-NS.
 There are specific commands in OT-NS to add e.g. v1.1, or v1.2 nodes, all mixed in one simulation.

 These build scripts produce executables that are copied into the `ot-versions` directory.
-The scripts will use specific branches of the `openthread` repository, which are included as submodules in the Git OTNS project.
-To keep the data size small, each submodule is cloned shallow (depth=1) by default.
+The scripts will use specific historic commits of the `openthread` repository, which is included as submodule in the Git OTNS repository.
+To use the build scripts, the `openthread` submodule must not be cloned shallow, but with full depth.

 ## Running